fflowio/mobile_game/README.md

 ![img_11.png](img_11.png)

-Remember, the image generator code is random, so your images will be different.
+The image generator code is random, so your images will be different.
 But the layout should be the same as this screenshot.

 The images are all provided in the assets/images folder.
 Thanks and credits to https://storyset.com